 Providing critical operational climate data that is used in developing current and extended weather forecasts.

-- MetOp-C launch targeted from September 18, 2018 to November 6, 2018 from a Soyuz launch vehicle out of the Guiana Space Centre (CSG) in Kourou, French Guiana.
+- MetOp-C launches successfully on a Soyuz launch vehicle from the Guiana Space Centre (CSG) in Kourou, French Guiana - November 6

 MetOp-C is the next (and last) mission in the original a series of three polar orbiting weather satellites from EUMETSAT and ESA.

-Under an Interagency agreements between NOAA and NASA (GSFC), the POES project is providing four heritage POES instruments: AMSU-1, AMSU-2, AVHRR/3 and SEM-2 to ESA and EUMETSAT in support of the MetOp C Mission.
+Under an interagency agreement between NOAA (NESDIS) and NASA (GSFC), the POES project is providing four heritage POES instruments: AMSU-A1, AMSU-A2, AVHRR/3 and SEM-2 to ESA and EUMETSAT in support of the MetOp-C Mission.

 NASA Official: Gene Martin